remidinishanth/golang_learnings/README.md

 or test for an item in the set.
 * The key may be of any type whose values can compared with `==`, strings being the most common example; the value may be of any type at all.
+* The order of map iteration is not specified, but in practice it is random, varying from one run to another.
+This design is intentional since it prevents programs from relying on any particular ordering where none is guaranteed.

 #### Type